Furbrained/minimalstrap-theme/README.md

 # Minimalstrap Theme
-A bootstrap 5 theme created by Velivian Fesothe, as seen on https://furshows.com & https://snackferret.com
+A bootstrap 5 theme created by Velivian Fesothe, designed for Cloudflare Pages, as seen on https://furshows.com & https://snackferret.com

 Follow me at https://github.com/Fesothe